Tidal Misconceptionsby Donald E. Simanek

 Coastal topography (sea-floor slope and mouths of rivers and bays) can intensify coastal water height fluctuations (with respect to the solid land).
-In fact, these effects are usually of greater size than the tidal bulges would be in a stationary earth-moon system.
-But most important is the fact that the whole complicated system, including the coastal tides, are driven by the tidal bulges discussed above, caused by the moon and sun.
+In fact, these effects are usually of greater size than the tidal bulges would be in a stationary earth-moon system—sometimes ten times higher than the tidal bulge.
+But most important is the fact that this whole complicated system, including the coastal tides, is driven by the tidal bulges discussed above, caused by the moon and sun.
 It is a tribute to the insight of Isaac Newton, who first cut through the superficial appearances and complications of this messy physical system to see the underlying regularities that drive it.

-Even when we look at this more realistic model, recognizing the importance of "rotation", it is the rotation of continents (and their coastal geometry) with respect to the tidal bulges that gives rise to the complicated water level variations over the seas.
+Even when we look at this more realistic model, including the Earth's rotation, it is the rotation of continents (and their coastal geometry) with respect to the tidal bulges that gives rise to the complicated water level variations over the seas.
 It is not some mysterious effect of "centrifugal force" or "inertial effects" as some textbooks would mislead you to think.

 We have ignored the stress due to the gradient of the earth's own potential field, because it is nearly the same strength anywhere on the surface of the earth.
 We have also ignored the equatorial bulge of the earth, for we are treating that as the baseline against which the tidal effects are compared.

-If all you wanted was the reason there are two tidal bulges, you needn't read further.
+If all you want is the reason there are two tidal bulges, you needn't read further.
 I've sketched out an even shorter treatment as a model for textbooks that have no need to go into messy details.

 A picture of tidal forces.